 Graduate students wishing to return to the university must contact the School of Graduate Studies and Research for specific

-Undergraduate students who have withdrawn from the university, or were not enrolled during the previous regular semester, must complete an Application for Readmission.
-An application can be obtained by:
+Undergraduate students who have withdrawn from the university, or were not enrolled during at least one of the two previous regular academic semesters, must complete an Application for Reenrollment.

-If the student is seeking admission to a new college, the officer of the new college will consult with the officer of the former college before making a decision.
+If the student is seeking admission to a new college, the Academic Standards officer of the new college will consult the Academic Standards Officer of the former college before making a decision.
 The Office of the Registrar will officially change the

-All outstanding financial obligations to the university must be met before the Application for Readmission will be processed.
-Because of enrollment restrictions, requests for readmission to Nursing or to the College of Fine Arts will be forwarded for approval by a
+All outstanding financial obligations to the university must be met before the returning student can register.
+Because of enrollment restrictions, requests for re-enrollment to Nursing or to the College of Fine Arts will be forwarded for approval by a

 Financial aid eligibility will be based on financial need, as determined by the FAFSA application, and on prior academic record.